Report: Japan nominated Trump for Nobel Peace Prize after White House asked

 At a meeting of the lower house of Japan's parliament on Monday, Abe said he wouldn't comment on the report because Peace Prize nominations are secret for 50 years.
 But he did say: "I'm not saying it's not true."

-Speaking later to reporters, Chief Cabinet Secretary Yoshihide Suga gave the same reason for declining to comment, saying: "For the past 50 years, the Nobel committee has never revealed the identity of those recommending or those recommended for the award.
+Speaking later to reporters, Chief Cabinet Secretary Yoshihide Suga gave the same reason for declining to comment, saying: "The Nobel Committee has doesn't reveal the identity of those recommending or those recommended for the award for 50 years.
 And so based on this, I would like to refrain from making comments on this."

 The White House didn't immediately respond to a request for comment.